gradle/gradle/design-docs/building-multiple-outputs-from-jvm-languages.md

 The implementation plan involves introducing some new model elements:

 * A "packaging".
 This is some set of artifacts that can run on the JVM.
-A packaging carries meta-data with it, such its runtime dependencies.
+A packaging carries meta-data with it, such as its runtime dependencies.
 * A "language source set" which represents a language specific group of source files that form inputs to a packaging that can run on the JVM.
 Usually there is some compilation or other transformation step that can take the input source files and transform them to the output packaging.
 A language source set